MaskPlague/MO2_MWS_Handler/README.txt

 Installation:
-Copy the MWS Handler folder to your MO2/Plugins/ folder.
+	- Copy the MWS Handler and basic_games folder to your MO2/Plugins/ folder.

+Change log:
-0.0.2:
+	- 0.0.2:
 		mws-mo2://install/:game_id/:mod_id/:file_id

 		Changed protocol from MWS to MWS-MO2.

 		Uses the elements of the MWS-MO2 link to populate the download metadata file.

-0.0.3:
+	- 0.0.3:
-Gets the mod name (modName=), file version (version=), and mod version (newestVersion=) from the MWS api and puts them into the metadata file.
+		Gets the mod name (modName=), file version (version=), and mod version (newestVersion=) from the MWS API and puts them into the metadata file.

-0.0.4:
+	- 0.0.4:
+		Support for BLT and SuperBLT Libraries

-If we can't get the file or mod version then we change to their last update dates.
+		If the file or mod version cannot be gotten then their last update dates are used instead.
-Add callback on mod install in MO2, if the file repository is ModWorkshop's add a custom url in the meta.ini to the mod's page.
+		Add callback on mod install in MO2, if the file repository is ModWorkshop's a custom url is added in the meta.ini for the mod's page.